comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 2 check if the car exist, if the file exist in the bash 3 add a new line to the file license.txt

+### developing dekete of the new cars
+this program involve inputs _,_,_,_, the following steps describe the algorithm
+1-- get input ( #licence )
+2-- flow diagram : if [ $# -ne 1], then rm -rf
+2.1-- check if the car exist
+2.2-- if the car doesn’t exist then show a message to user to put the right arg or lic 3-- delete a new car inside maincarfile

+4--END

 ### problem solving